Nilakanta Krishnan: Indo-Pakistani War of 1971

 His command in the eastern theatre during the 1971 war led the crew of the Aircraft Carrier INS Vikrant to earn two Mahavir Chakras and 12 Vir Chakras.
 Under his leadership in 1971, the aircraft carrier's Sea Hawks struck shipping in the Chittagong and Cox's Bazar harbours, sinking or incapacitating most ships in harbour.

 Krishnan was present during the signing of the Pakistani Instrument of Surrender at the Ramna Race Course.
-He also received the Naval surrender from the Flag Officer East Pakistan Navy, Rear Admiral Mohammad Shariff.
+He also received the Naval surrender from the Flag Officer Commanding of the Eastern Naval Command of the Pakistan Navy, Rear Admiral Mohammad Shariff.
 Sharif surrendered his TT pistol to at 16:31 hrs saying "Admiral Krishnan, Sir, soon I will be disarmed.
 Your Navy fought magnificently and had us cornered everywhere.
 There is no one I would like to surrender my arms to other than the Commander-in-Chief of the Eastern Fleet."
 His TT Pistol is still placed in a covered glass display at the Indian Military Academy's Museum.
 For his leadership of the Eastern Naval Command, Krishnan was awarded the Padma Bhushan in January 1972.